roy-physics/principles_of_deep_learning_theory/The_Principles_of_Deep_Learning_Theory_Initialisation.md

-# The Principles of Deep Learning Theory
+# The Principles of Deep Learning Theory - Initialisation
 *An Effective Theory Approach to Understanding Neural Networks*

 *Authors*: Daniel A. Roberts, Sho Yaida, Boris Hanin